chroltz/Directions-In-Markdown/propagation.md

     - The best plant will have plenty of new growth.
     - The parent plant should be large enough that taking cuttings will not harm it.
 3. Find the best stems for cutting
-    - Choose green, non-woody stems for cutting
+    - Choose green, non-woody stems for cutting.
     - Look for a stem with a node, or a bump along the stem where a leaf or flower bud attaches.
      ![node](node.jpg)
 4. Take the plant cutting